 - If you already have an EBT card when you have your phone interview, tell DTA you already have a card.

-- If you need an emergency card and the local office does not issue you one in person, email [email protected].
+- You can get a card at any local office.
+If you go in person to get an EBT card, and the local office does not issue you one in person, email [email protected].

 Are there other changes to the TAFDC program during COVID-19?

 DTA has suspended many TAFDC rules during the COVID-19 crisis.
 For example, currently the 24-month time limit is not in effect.
 Learn more and see up to date information at MassLegalServices.org/DTA-COVID-19.

 What should I do if I start to get Unemployment while I am getting TAFDC?

 Tell DTA about your Unemployment within 10 days of getting your first payment.

 In most cases, DTA will close your TAFDC case but your SNAP will continue for five months at close to or at the maximum amount.
 You do not need to report changes to DTA during this 5 month period.
 You will get a separate notice when it is time to renew your SNAP.